jweiland-net/itmedia2/Documentation/Configuration/Index.rst

 Minimal Example
 ===============

-- It is necessary to include static template `Industry Directory (itmedia2)`
+- It is necessary to include static template `IT & Media (itmedia2)`

 We prefer to set a Storage PID with help of TypoScript Constants: